furiosa-ai/docs/v2024.2.0/en/_sources/index.rst

 * :ref:`OpenAIServer`: More details about the OpenAI-compatible server and its features
 * :ref:`ModelPreparationWorkflow`: How to quantize and compile Huggingface models
 * :ref:`ModelParallelism`: Tensor/Pipeline/Data parallelism in Furiosa LLM
-* :ref:`BuildingModelArtifact`: More details about how to build model artifacts
 * :ref:`FuriosaLLMReference`: The Python API reference for Furiosa LLM

 Cloud Native Toolkit